North Korea fires two short-range missiles in second test in a week

 South Korea had responded to those tests by calling for an end to acts that escalate military tension.

-At the end of 2017, North Korean leader Kim declared the country’s nuclear force was complete and extended an olive branch to the South and the United States, holding two summits with U.S. President Donald Trump and three with the South Korean leader.
+At the end of 2017, North Korean leader Kim declared the country’s nuclear force was complete and extended an olive branch to the South and the United States, holding two summits with Trump and three with the South Korean president.

-But Kim’s second summit with Trump, in Vietnam in February, broke down with the United States insisting the North give up its nuclear program, which it had pursued for years in defiance of U.N.
+But Kim’s second summit with Trump broke down, with the United States insisting the North give up its nuclear program, which it pursued for years in defiance of U.N.
 Security Council resolutions, and the North seeking sanctions relief.

-Reporting by Josh Smith and Hyonhee Shin; Additional reporting by Joyce Lee in Seoul and Elaine Lies in Tokyo; Editing by Jack Kim, Clarence Fernandez and Nick Macfie
+Reporting by Josh Smith and Hyonhee Shin; Additional reporting by Joyce Lee in SEOUL, Elaine Lies in TOKYO and Idrees Ali in WASHINGTON; Editing by Jack Kim, Clarence Fernandez and Nick Macfie